iotaledger/wallet.rs/docs/welcome.md

 ## What you will find here
 This documentation has five paths:
 1. The Overview, an detailed overview of the wallet library.
-2. Libraries, all avaiable programming languages and their resources.
+2. Libraries, all available programming languages and their resources.
-3. The Specification, detailed explaination requirements and functionality.
+3. The Specification, detailed explanation requirements and functionality.
 4. Contribute, how you can work on the wallet software.
 5. Get in touch, join the community and become part of the X-Team!